LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 The schema of a database can be inspected using the ``database_…`` methods or the inline ``-show`` action parameter which allows information about a database to be returned using the ``field_name`` method.
-Value lists within FileMaker Pro databases can also be accessed using the ``-show`` parameter.
+Value lists within FileMaker Server databases can also be accessed using the ``-show`` parameter.
 This is documented in the :ref:`FileMaker Data Sources <filemaker-data-sources>` chapter.

 The ``-show`` action parameter functions like the ``-search`` parameter except that no name/value pair parameters, sort parameters, results parameters, or